CMU-313/CMU-313.github.io/assignments/HW5.md

 Your first task is to present a data-driven analysis of the predictions that your model is making.
 You will do this using the LIME tool we have previously looked at in class: [https://github.com/marcotcr/lime](https://github.com/marcotcr/lime)

 Run this tool on your model, and collect data on how the model is making predictions.
 You should use this data to report on the behavior of the ML recommendation system.
 Here, when you run the tool, remember to use the more complete production data that your team has collected, in the place of the previous limited training data.
-You can find the updated data here: [Production Data](https://cmu-313.github.io/assignments/ProductionData.csv.zip)
+You can find the updated data here: [Production Data](/assignments/ProductionData.csv.zip)

 The data-driven analysis will allow your company to ensure that the ML is working properly.
 However, you are also concerned with fairness.

 You should also include in your report a data-driven analysis of the fairness of your algorithm.
-To analyze the fairness, you should remember the fairness discussion we had in class, based on this tool: [ML Discrimination](https://research.google.com/bigpicture/attacking-discrimination-in-ml/)
+To analyze the fairness, you should remember the fairness discussion we had in class, based on this tool: [ML Discrimination](https://research.google.com/bigpicture/attacking-discrimination-in-ml/).
+Then, consider two of the fairness approaches we discussed in class, and compare them.
 Finally, you report should include a recommendation if you want to use the ML, scrap it, or make specific improvements before rolling it out.

 Specifically your report should include the following information:

 -   Data-driven analysis of the predictions the model is making.
 -   Any concerns you have about the quality of the predictions in light of this data.